Frequent Asked Questions

 How does the program address diverse student needs?

 Answer: Customized by gender, drinking pattern, level of awareness, and student choices, the AlcoholEdu for College program content is relevant to each student.
 For example, the program pathway is different for students whose initial responses categorize them as abstainers, high risk, or moderate drinkers.

-What is the reason for asking students to complete AlcoholEdu, Haven and Transit?
+What is the reason for asking students to complete AlcoholEdu, Sexual Assault Prevention for Undergraduates or the Adult Learner and Transit?

-Who is required to complete AlcoholEdu, Haven and Transit?
+Who is required to complete AlcoholEdu, Sexual Assault Prevention for Undergraduates or the Adult Learner and Transit?